josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div>

-For more information, refer to [this folder and file structure example](#file-tree).
+For more information, refer to [this directory and file structure example](#file-tree).

 </div>